Vizzuality/mangrove-atlas/cloud-functions/README.md

 * `location_id`, location ID from Mangrove API.
 Optional.
 * `start_date`, start date in format `YYYY-MM-DD`.
 Optional.
 * `end_date`, end date in format `YYYY-MM-DD`.
 Optional.
+* geometry, geojson of the area to filter.
+Optional, should be located in the body.

 Example request: